 • 2015–2020 Ram ProMaster City

 If this class action is certified to proceed, you may need to opt out to preserve your individual lemon law rights.
-By pursuing an individual case, you may get more remedy from the automaker than you would under a class action suit.
+By pursuing an individual case, you may get better legal remedies from the automaker than you would under a class action suit.

 Knight Law Group has helped thousands of California consumers opt out of class action lawsuits and file individual cases under the California Lemon Law.
 Under the state lemon law, your vehicle is a lemon if it has a recurring defect that won’t go away despite a reasonable number of repair attempts.
 There is no set number of attempts considered reasonable under the California Lemon Law.
 Rather, that number is determined on a case-by-case basis.